A Survey of Deep Active Learning: Discussion and future directions

-Task independence is also an important research direction, as it helps to make DAL models more directly and widely extensible to other tasks.
-However, the related research remains insufficient, and the corresponding DAL methods tend to focus only on the uncertainty-based selection method.
+Task independence is also an important research direction, as it helps to make DeepAL models more directly and widely extensible to other tasks.
+However, the related research remains insufficient, and the corresponding DeepAL methods tend to focus only on the uncertainty-based selection method.
 Because DL itself is easier to integrate with the uncertainty-based AL selection strategy, we believe that uncertainty-based methods will continue to dominate research directions not related to these tasks in the future.
 On the other hand, it may also be advisable to explicitly take the diversity-based selection strategy into account; of course, this will also give rise to great challenges.
 In addition, it should be pointed out that blindly pursuing the idea of training models on smaller subsets would be unwise, as the relative difference in sample importance in some datasets with a large variety of content and a large number of samples can almost be ignored.

-Obviously, there is no conflict between the above-mentioned improvement directions; thus, a mixed improvement strategy is an important development direction for the future.
-In general, DAL research has significant practical application value in terms of both labeling costs and application scenarios; however, DAL research remains in its infancy at present, and there is still a long way to go in the future.
+There is no conflict between the above-mentioned improvement directions; thus, a mixed improvement strategy is an important development direction for the future.
+In general, DeepAL research has significant practical application value in terms of both labeling costs and application scenarios; however, DeepAL research remains in its infancy at present, and there is still a long way to go in the future.